mpalourdio/MpaCustomDoctrineHydrator/README.md

 }
 ```

-/!\ If you don't create your fieldsets/forms via the FormElementManager, you must manually inject $sl so the HydratedDate car fetch the configuration
+/!\ If you don't create your fieldsets/forms via the FormElementManager, you must manually inject $sl so the HydratedDate can fetch the configuration
 ```php
 $this->getFormFactory()->getFormElementManager()->setServiceLocator($this->sm);
 ```